 1

-CHEM-1010 Introduction to Inorganic Chemistry and CHEM-1020 Introduction to Organic Chemistry and Biochemistry may be taken in place of BIO-1100 Introduction to Biological Chemistry.
+CHEM-1010 Introduction to Inorganic Chemistry and CHEM-1020 Introduction to Organic Chemistry and Biochemistry may be taken in place of BIO-1110 Biological Fundamentals.
+BIO-1100 taken prior to Fall 2026 will also be accepted.

 2

-Requires sufficient score on Biology placement test to take this course in the same semester as BIO-1100 Introduction to Biological Chemistry.
+Requires sufficient score on Biology placement test to take this course in the same semester as BIO-1110 Biological Fundamentals.

 3